 Both of these ways of working are extremely valuable, and my wish is that every developer is given the opportunity to experience them too.

 Of course, not everyone has the freedom to write from scratch at their job, and when that’s the case, trying it out with side projects is often a good way to learn.
 This is exactly what I did.

 Back in 2009, as an exercise in learning how to write iOS apps, I wrote all my Objective-C implementations for networking and JSON, XML, and HTML parsers.

-We're so accustomed to using known technologies that we often forget how, many times, a framework like Core Data is just overkill, whereas a custom solution is cheaper and quicker to build and maintain.
+We're so accustomed to using known technologies that we often forget how, many times, a framework like Core Data is just overkill, whereas a simple custom solution is cheaper and quicker to build and maintain.

-To be clear, I also use Core Data from time to time and it has provided tremendous value for more complex projects.
+To be clear, I also use Core Data and it has provided tremendous value for more complex projects.
 For example, it helped keep memory footprint low and maintain a responsive UI thread, even in the old days when I used to test my apps on an iPod Touch (3rd generation).
 These are things that would’ve been difficult and expensive to do with a custom solution, especially when dealing with large amounts of data.

 So, how do you find a balance between these two extremes?

 Writing things from scratch every time is wasteful, but writing modules and reusing them in the domain of your projects can be a good way to go, especially when you're learning.